 Nutrition

-Originally posted March 2018, post content edited to add more helpful information, no change to the recipe, in April 2020.
+Originally posted in March 2018, the post content was edited to add more helpful information, with no change to the recipe in February 2025.

 Delicious and easy.
 I used the recipe with bottled lemon juice, but I sliced two oranges on top.
 And big spears of sweet potatoes skin on and small red potatoes and carrots.